Goutama/movie-search-application/README.md

 ## Todo

-1. More validation needs to be added to frontend as well as backend
+1. More validation needs to be added to frontend as well as backend.
 2. Front end code added only for display result and can be improved.
 2. For requirement 3, we can use graph database for better performance.
 3. Unit tests needs to be added for batch, repository, domain, exception and utility packages.
+4. Batch processes can be improved to handle restart functionality.